-- 1. APP Director and Deputy Director review the application to see if the student is eligible for readmissions. - 2.
-The APP DRC (Dismissal and Readmissions Committee) meets to review each case. - APP DRC is made up of the APP Director, Deputy Director, APP Student Records Coordinator, and 2-4 APP faculty members. - 3.
-If readmitted, the APP Director emails the AUIS Registrar to change status and complete the process for readmissions into APP.
+- 1. APP Director and Deputy Director review the application to see if the student is eligible for readmission. - 2.
+The APP DRC (made up of APP Director, Deputy Director, APP Student Records Coordinator, Deputy of Finance and the Registrar) meets to review each case. - 3.
+If readmitted, the APP Director emails the AUIS Admissions office to inform them about the readmission case. - a) the APP DRC determines if the student needs to take the English placement test or not - b) the student should sign the readmission contract and pay \$500 as tuition deposit in order to be officially readmitted - 4.
+Admission e-mails the AUIS Registrar to notify them to change the status, and complete the process for readmission.